astronomer/docs/astro/kubernetespodoperator.md

 8. Replace `<your-docker-image>` in the instantiation of the KubernetesPodOperator with the Amazon ECR repository URI that hosts the Docker image.
 To locate the URI:

     - In the Amazon ECR Dashboard, click **Repositories** in the left menu.
-    - Click the **Private** tab and then copy the URI of the repository that hosts the Docker image.
+    - Open the **Private** tab and then copy the URI of the repository that hosts the Docker image.

 </TabItem>